AzCii/terraform-aws-mail-service/README.md

 - smtp_endpoint - The endpoint for the SMTP service.
 - smtp_username - The username for the SMTP service.
 - smtp_password - The password for the SMTP service, can be outputted in user readable format using `nonsensitive(module.mail-service.smtp_password)`.
+- smtp_user_arn - ARM of the IAM user created for SMTP permissions, returns null if smtp_configuration is set to false.

 ## Known Issues